Aliases for SLC6A9 Gene

 GeneCards Summary for SLC6A9 Gene

-SLC6A9 (Solute Carrier Family 6 (Neurotransmitter Transporter, Glycine), Member 9) is a Protein Coding gene.
-Diseases associated with SLC6A9 include schizophrenia.
-Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
-GO annotations related to this gene include neurotransmitter:sodium symporter activity and glycine:sodium symporter activity.
-An important paralog of this gene is SLC6A4.
+SLC6A9 (Solute Carrier Family 6 Member 9) is a Protein Coding gene.
+Diseases associated with SLC6A9 include Substance Dependence and Schizophrenia.
+Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
+GO annotations related to this gene include neurotransmitter:sodium symporter activity and sodium:amino acid symporter activity.
+An important paralog of this gene is SLC6A5.

 UniProtKB/Swiss-Prot for SLC6A9 Gene